Lost Boy Larry: First broadcast

 The "Lost Boy Larry" signal was first reported at approximately 6:30 p.m. on Tuesday, August 7, 1973, by Darlene Ross of Fontana, California.
 Ross had been listening to her CB radio when she heard a young boy cry out, "Help!
 Please help me!" on her transceiver.
 Ross responded by asking for more information about the boy's situation while trying to calm him down.
 The boy responded that his father was dead; according to Ross, the boy also pleaded, "Come on, David, help me".
-Ross told the boy to stay on the air so that he could be located.
-The boy finally provided his own name, Larry, and gave a location of New Mexico before his signal faded.
+Ross told the boy to stay in the air so that he could be located.
+The boy finally provided his name, Larry, and gave a location of New Mexico before his signal faded.
 Ross, a former Albuquerque resident, immediately called New Mexico authorities for help given the information Larry had purported.
-Later that night, Ross contacted the Albuquerque Journal, who broke the news of Larry's broadcast in the following morning's paper.
+Later that night, Ross contacted the Albuquerque Journal, which broke the news of Larry's broadcast in the following morning's paper.

 On Wednesday, August 8, multiple other accounts of Larry's distress broadcast became known to the Journal.
 These initial accounts came from California, as far west as Long Beach, by other CB radio enthusiasts, including one professional truck driver.
-While the signal strength of typical CB transceivers of the day prevented broadcasts from reaching far beyond the operator's state, the weather that week apparently allowed ionospheric skip to propagate the signal through to the southwestern United States.
+While the signal strength of typical CB transceivers of the day prevented broadcasts from reaching far beyond the operator's state, the weather that week allowed ionospheric skip to propagate the signal through to the southwestern United States.
 Larry's signal additionally drifted between different CB channels while he made his pleas.
-The signal eventually reached to as far east as Mississippi that day, and as far north as Canada shortly after that.
+The signal eventually reached as far east as Mississippi that day, and as far north as Canada shortly after that.

 While reports of the "Larry" signal spread in the U.S., search teams in New Mexico prepared to launch a search and rescue mission.
 That same Wednesday, a CB enthusiast by the name of Linda King—alias "Blue Eyes"—was, with the assistance of several manned monitoring stations in New Mexico, able to coax Larry into providing more information about his status.
-In addition to saying that his father had died, Larry claimed that he was stuck inside the cab of an overturned pickup truck next to his father's body with no food or water, and that he was six years old.
+In addition to saying that his father had died, Larry claimed that he was stuck inside the cab of an overturned pickup truck next to his father's body with no food or water and that he was six years old.
 He said that he had no knowledge of how to properly use the truck's CB radio, which could have explained his "walking" signal.
 Larry made these claims throughout the day on Wednesday, while King was on standby.